This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Crypt of Saints Cyril & Methodius Church

-A few steps from the Dancing House, the Church of Saints Cyril and Methodius awaits for a lesson into a significant moment in World War II history.
 The church’s crypt was the hiding place of the Czech resistance soldiers who assassinated Reinhard Heydrich, one of the masterminds of the Nazi terror.
 The Nazis found the crypt and the heroic soldiers were murdered.

-Nowadays, the crypt is a museum where you can learn everything about how the Czech heroes planned and executed the so-called Operation Anthropoid.
-The entrance to the museum is on the side street.
-On the main street, in front of the church, there is a National Memorial to the Heroes of the Heydrich Terror.
+The museum’s entrance is on the side street.
+On the main street, in front of the church, is the National Memorial to the Heroes of the Heydrich Terror.

 This image shows the memorial of the Czech Resistance in WWII outside the Church of Saint Cyril & Methodius.